Online Drawing Development Year

 Dimensions should be calculated in centimetres.
 Please keep medium list short - main material and surface.

-Once applications have closed, a panel of practising artists, will make a selection based on your application statement and digital portfolio.
-There is no interview or sketchbook element to the interview process.
-Successful applicants will be offered a place on the course within one week of the deadline.
+Once the application deadline has passed, a panel of practising artists will make a selection based on your application statement and digital portfolio.
+There is no interview or sketchbook element to the application process.
+Successful applicants will be offered a place on the course within one month of the deadline.

-A limited number of places with a 25% concessionary rate are available, to qualify for a concessionary rate applicants must be a recipient of either disability support, jobseekers allowance or an equivalent Universal Credit claimant.
-Once offered a place, successful applicants will be asked to provide documented proof as a claimant.
+A limited number of bursaries are available, to qualify applicants must be a recipient of either disability support, jobseekers allowance or an equivalent Universal Credit claimant and some extenuating circumstances will be considered on a case-by-case basis.
+These can be applied for once a place has been offered, successful applicants will be asked to provide documented proof as a claimant.

 Please read our FAQs if you have any questions or you can contact us at firstname.lastname@example.org